kwameopareasiedu/gamekit/site/apps/docs/pages/tutorials.md

 > projects, this is the `src/main/java/resources/` directory which should already be added.
 > Check your IDE settings to make sure._

-The table below shows all the available methods of the `IO`:
+The table below shows all the available methods of `IO`:

 | Method                 | Description                                                                                                    |
 |------------------------|----------------------------------------------------------------------------------------------------------------|